Ghosting (behavior): In personal relationships

+Related to employment

+Ghost jobs

-Ghosting in employment often refers to a person who interviews for a job and is led to believe there is a chance of getting the job, then no acknowledgement of the position being filled is ever conveyed to the interviewee.
+In employment, ghost jobs refer to false job posting where a person who interviews for a job and is led to believe there is a chance of getting the job, then no acknowledgement of the position being filled is ever conveyed to the interviewee.

+Ghost job postings create a false sense of hope and breed distrust.
+Employers create ghost job posting to gauge the market and have a readily available talent pool when they are ready to hire.

+Employee ghosting

-The term has also been used in reference to people accepting job offers and cutting off contact with the potential employer, as well as employees leaving their jobs without any notice.
+Employee ghosting refers to people accepting job offers and cutting off contact with the potential employer, as well as employees leaving their jobs without any notice.
+This behavior reflects the broader trend of ghosting in workplace, where individuals may avoid the discomfort of confrontation or formal resignation by simply ghosting.

 Related terms and behaviors

 While "ghosting" refers to "disappearing from a special someone's life mysteriously and without explanation", numerous similar behaviors have been identified, that include various degrees of continued connection with a target.
 For example, "Caspering" is a "friendly alternative to ghosting.
 Instead of ignoring someone, you're honest about how you feel, and let them down gently before disappearing from their lives."
 Then there is the sentimental and positive, but also ghost-related in origin, Marleying, which is "when an ex gets in touch with you at Christmas out of nowhere".
-"Cloaking" is another related behavior that occurs when an online match blocks you on all apps while standing you up for a date.
+"Cloaking" is another related behavior that occurs when an online match blocks someone on all apps while standing them up for a date.
 The term was coined by Mashable journalist Rachel Thompson after she was stood up for a date by a Hinge match and blocked on all apps.
+Ghosting, caspering, marleying and cloaking may be seen as belonging to a family of related behavior, but the exact same behavior may be explained by different causes, potentially differing significantly, especially in severity.